akrokiewicz/Free-Analysis-of-the-Titanic-Disaster/README.md

 # Free-Analysis-of-the-Titanic-Disaster
-My analyse of popular Titanic dataset.
+My analysis of popular Titanic dataset.

 Code written in Jupyter Notebook (using Python).